operand/agency/CONTRIBUTING.md

 ## Developing with the Demo Application

-See [the demo directory](./examples/demo/) for instructions on how to run the demo.
+See [the demo directory](./demo/) for instructions on how to run the demo.

-The demo application is written to showcase the different space types and several agent examples.
-It can also be used for experimentation and development.

-The application is configured to read the library source when running, allowing library changes to be tested manually.
+The demo application is maintained as a basis to support library feature development.
+The application is configured to read the library source when running, allowing changes to be tested manually.

 ## Test Suite